abhishekbhor/AI/README.md

   <img src="assets/img/comp-vision.png">

   <p  style="color:#ffffff;">
-    An <strong>interactive image synthesis system</strong> designed to let a user select a “cameraman” from one image and insert that person into a second scene, while preserving realistic foreground/background relationships.
+    An <strong>interactive image synthesis system</strong> designed to let a user select a “cameraman” from one image and insert that person into a second scene, while <strong>preserving realistic foreground/background relationships</strong>.
 The goal was to make the workflow intuitive enough that the user would not need to manually <strong>tune mask geometry</strong> or <strong>blending</strong> parameters.
   </p>

   <p  style="color:#ffffff;">